What’s the most hated Christmas song?

 Is it simply a wonderful time?

 The 1979 holiday standard was recorded during sessions for former Beatle Paul McCartney’s 1980 album “McCartney II.”
-While this album also did not spawn many beloved Sir Paul solo songs, critiques over the decades view his time period as a transitioning out of his work with his group Wings and into the synth pop of the 80s.
+While this album also did not spawn many beloved Sir Paul solo songs, critiques over the decades view his period as a transition out of his work with his group Wings and into the synth-pop of the 80s.

 “Maybe we can cut McCartney some slack for being too excited about his electronic synthesizer in 1979, as he crafted the song by himself by juggling varying degrees of spacey synth tracks with jingle bells,” A.V.
 Club‘s Gwen Ihnat writes.